 Healthcare and Treatment

 Guernsey's Health Service is not part of the UK National Health Service.
 Medical insurance is therefore strongly recommended.
 There is is no reciprocal health agreement between Guernsey and the British Government.
 This means that UK residents traveling to the Islands will also be charged for medical treatment within a hospital.
 There are a limited number of exemptions for certain contagious diseases and compulsory psychiatric treatment.
+For information on Emergency Department charges, please visit the website or download the leaflet.

 Primary care doctors, dentists and other health professionals, such as physiotherapists, are in private practice and all patients are required to pay for treatment.
 This can be at a surgery, at your temporary residence, or at the Princess Elizabeth Hospital including Accident & Emergency.
-There are also charges for the ambulance service and repatriation, to where you are ordinarily resident, if required.
+There are also charges for the ambulance service and repatriation, to where you are ordinarily resident, if required

 Medical insurance is strongly recommended.